 What A-level is

-The A-level (Advanced Level) is the standard post-GCSE academic qualification in England, Wales, and Northern Ireland — typically taken in two years (Year 12 and Year 13, ages 16-18) at a sixth form, sixth-form college, or further-education college.
+The A-level (Advanced Level) is the standard post-GCSE academic qualification in England, Wales, and Northern Ireland.
+It's typically taken over two years (Year 12 and Year 13, ages 16-18) at a sixth form, sixth-form college, or further-education college.

 Most students sit three A-levels (sometimes four), with subjects chosen based on interest and intended university course.
-Universities use A-level grades as the primary admissions currency for English / Welsh / NI applicants — most conditional offers are expressed in A-level grade combinations.
+Universities use A-level grades as the primary admissions currency for English, Welsh, and NI applicants; most conditional offers are expressed in A-level grade combinations.

 Linear assessment (England, Wales)